moltin/shopkit/README.md

 ### Custom item

-You can add custom items to the cart that don't belong inside your Moltin catalog.
+You can add custom items to the cart that don't belong inside your Elastic Path Commerce Cloud catalog.

 Simply omit the `data-moltin-product-id` attribute and add all of the following attributes: